HSBC

 Current icons were overused for all sorts of scenarios

-Dedicated symbol for Fraud
+A dedicated symbol for Fraud

 My concept was that we needed a symbol dedicated to fraud prevention and that is only seen when the bank talks about the risk of customers money or information around scamming.
-The red flag is a familiar symbol of danger.
-This icon would give us the the correct iconography for the appropriate response
+A red flag is a familiar symbol of danger and built into culture as a warning.

 Previous